shejz/Santander-Customer-Transaction-Prediction/README.md

 - The dataset is highly imbalanced where only **10%** of the training datais tagged as **1** in the variable target which is an indicator flagging whether if a customer made a transaction.
 This is important feature to keep in mind as we may need to oversample the customers that made transaction to create a better model.

 ### Correlation Analysis
+- As from the heatmap, variables in train and test data are independent of each other.
 ![Correlations](https://github.com/shejz/Santander-Customer-Transaction-Prediction/blob/master/graphs/correlations.jpg)